-Last year at the beginning of February we started a little valentines tradition.
+A few years ago at the beginning of February we started a little valentines tradition.

 It wasn’t anything grand and it wasn’t anything that took a lot of time, but the feelings it created in our home were so special that I knew without a doubt we’d continue on with this tradition year after year.

--to create a spot where we can leave each other special notes as we countdown to Valentine’s Day
+- To create a spot where we can leave each other special notes as we countdown to Valentine’s Day

--to cultivate greater feelings of love in our home
+- To cultivate greater feelings of love in our home

--to encourage expressions of love and kindness
+- To encourage expressions of love and kindness

--replace a little bit of the sibling rivalry around here with feelings of love
+- Replace a little bit of the sibling rivalry around here with feelings of love

-The only difference this year, is that instead of a wall filled with love notes, we’re going to fill up our little valentine tree.
 I made our tree using some branches found in my Grannie’s yard and a ceramic milk jar I picked up at the thrift store.

 The kids didn’t have school yesterday, so my 9 year old and I sat down and made these fun hearts for the tree using the left over paper from last weeks Valentine’s Day banner.
 We made ourselves a template, then got cutting.